CS180-022-2/Project_5/README.md

 ### AccountProfileFrame Class
 #### Description
+A class representing the frame that serves as an intermediary for creation, edition, and deletion of both user account and profile.
+When the user wants to edit or delete their account, they can click "Account" button and vice versa for their profile.
 #### Testing
 1. Tested that the class exists and inherits or implement the correct classes
 2. Tested that all fields exist, and are of correct type and modifiers